Fairmont St Andrews: History

-Conference Facilities
+Facilities

-The conference center has twelve meeting rooms, a ballroom, and a cinema.
-The 15,000 sqft meeting space is flexible and caters for 12 to 600 people.
+The resort has 211 bedrooms including 17 suites and 2 external manor homes.
+The conference centre has twelve meeting rooms, a ballroom, and a cinema.
+The 15,000 sqft meeting space can cater for 12 to 600 people.
 The largest function room, the Robert Burns Ballroom, is 6,179 sqft.

-Leisure Facilities

-Golf

-The Torrance Course is a Par 72, 7,230 yard long championship course, originally designed by golfer Gene Sarazen and former European Ryder Cup Captain Sam Torrance.
+The Torrance Course is a par 72, 7,230 yard long championship course, originally designed by golfer Gene Sarazen and former European Ryder Cup Captain Sam Torrance.
 In 2009 the course was redesigned to include eight new holes, in preparation for the 2009 Scottish Seniors Open and was also the Final Qualifying Venue for the 2010 Open Golf Championship.
-In August 2010 the World Deaf Golf Championships and the Scottish Seniors Open 2010 were held on the Torrance.
+In August 2010, the World Deaf Golf Championships and the Scottish Seniors Open 2010 were held on the Torrance.
 The course features classic Scottish riveted bunkering throughout and is of a Scottish style Links design.
 In 2021 and 2022, the course hosted the Hero Open tournament.

-The Kittocks Course is 7,192 yard long and is a Par 72.
+The Kittocks Course is 7,192 yard long and is a par 72.
 Its original architects were Gene Sarazen and Bruce Devlin which is why it was formerly known as the Devlin Course 2012.

 The name Kittocks is taken from the SSSI (Site of Special Scientific Interest) area of land on the course which is inhabited by a family of deer.